LSCA Exchange Program - Chaperone Application

 What background experience do you have that would prepare you to accompany students on an international exchange?

-Tell us about your interest in our sister cities, Chino Japan or Ciudad Guzman, Mexico.
+Tell us about your interest in our sister city, Ciudad Guzman, Mexico.
+Or your interest in the Northern Arapahoe.

 What international travel experience do you have?